nasser/stopwork/README.md

 ### Caching

-To work in environments without reliable internet, stopwork will cache all images and videos in the background in a folder called `.stopwork` that will be created in the same directory as your presentation file.
-Cached images and videos wil be used if available, and the remote URLs will be used otherwise.
+To work in environments without reliable internet, stopwork will cache all images and videos the first time it sees them.
+Cached files will be placed in a folder called `.stopwork` in the same directory as your presentation file.
+Remote URLs will only be used if a cached version is not available.
 This makes stopwork presentations both usable offline and self-installing.

 ### Export presentation